-This course focuses on providing safe, quality client centered care of adult clients with medical and/or surgical health alterations using the nursing process while reducing risk potential.
+This course focuses on providing safe, quality client-centered care of adult clients with medical and/or surgical health alterations using the nursing process while reducing risk potential.
 Emphasis is placed on the care of clients with alterations in selected body functions.
-Concepts of management, organization systems, health promotion, health education, therapeutic communication, evidence based practice, and interprofessional collaboration are integrated throughout the course.
-Clinical learning experiences provide the student an opportunity to apply theoretical concepts of nursing, promote healthy behaviors and implement safe care to clients and selected groups in a variety of healthcare settings.
-Prerequisites: MATH1320, ENGL1310, BIOL1111, BIOL1121, BIOL1310, BIOL1320, BIOL1330, PSYC1320, NRSG1210, NRSG1730
+Concepts of management, organization systems, health promotion, health education, therapeutic communication, evidence-based practice, and interprofessional collaboration are integrated throughout the course.
+Clinical learning experiences provide students opportunities to apply theoretical concepts of nursing, promote healthy behaviors and implement safe care to clients and selected groups in a variety of healthcare settings.
+In this course students are also introduced to training on how to care for patients with HIV/AIDS.
+Prerequisites:

+MATH1320, ENGL1310, BIOL1111, BIOL1121, BIOL1310, BIOL1320, BIOL1330, PSYC1320, NRSG1210, NRSG1730